French Quarter Festival in New Orleans

 How do I get tickets?

-No tickets are needed, the festival is free and open to the public.
+No tickets are needed.
+The festival is free and open to the public.

 Can I bring a chair or blanket?

-Yes!
+Yes.
 Blankets and chairs are welcome.
+Tents and sun shades are prohibited.

 Where should I stay?

-Click here to view a list of places to stay in New Orleans.
+Check out our list of places to stay in New Orleans.

 How can I plan my days at the festival?

-For more information, visit the French Quarter Festival website and make sure to check out the event map to scope out the stage and vendor locations.
+You can download the French Quarter Festival app and gain access to the music schedule, food vendors, events and more.
+For additional information, visit the French Quarter Festival website and make sure to check out the event map to scope out the stage and vendor locations.